Click play to listen to this podcast

 In this episode of the Tougher Minds podcast, we’re talking about inventor and Silicon Valley Entrepreneur, Elon Musk, Dr Jon Finn discusses his social media comments about his company, Tesla, and an appearance on another podcast, which attracted criticism and controversy.
 Both these incidents shed some light on Elon Musk’s demanding lifestyle, and Jon explained what we can learn to benefit us in our own lives.

 Life seems to be more demanding than possibly ever before.
 Lots of people are struggling.
 It seems like people who almost we thought might be bulletproof are not and are also vulnerable to this.
 And the Elon Musk example is very interesting.
-An extremely high performing guy reported the worth $19,000,000,000, doing lots of T groundbreaking work, well clearly not thinking as cleverly as he might.
-Um, and I think the, he’s been saying that he’s been in the factory for maybe three to four days at a time.
-Clearly he’s not looking after himself and particularly looking after his brand as well as he.
-Is it shorter them that might be leading to some of these, um, negative press stories, the kind that are circulating about him.
+He’s an extremely high performing guy and think he’s reportedly worth $19,000,000,000, he’s doing lots of groundbreaking work, but clearly not thinking as cleverly as he might.
+And I think the, he’s been saying that he’s been in the factory for maybe three to four days at a time.
+Clearly he’s not looking after himself and particularly looking after his bra in as well as he.
+Is it shorter them that might be leading to some of these negative press stories, that are circulating about him.

 He’s actually very different to how we measure those things today.
 We increasingly understand the importance of sleep, diet and exercise in brand function and for looking after our brain and I think if Elon Musk is talking about working in the factory, in the leaving the fight for three to four days at a time.
 I think he taught also talks about Working 120 hour per week that suggesting that he’s not sleeping well, which probably having a knock on effect to his diet and his exercise as well.
 But if we think about the sleep, then we know more about that either in terms of why we do it.
 We’ve missed on this myth that some people don’t need an awful lot of it, like Margaret Thatcher who famously had four hours sleep.
 Perhaps we think she didn’t always make the best decisions.
 And Winston Churchill, there’s two very famous contradictory quotes about how he doesn’t need much sleep….and then about how falling asleep in the afternoon makes one day into two.
 And we know that those people who don’t sleep die pretty quickly.
 The reason we know that is because people do get conditioned where they can’t sleep and their health rapidly declines and eventually die.
 We need sleep.